kubernetes/website/content/en/docs/contribute/generate-ref-docs/contribute-upstream.md

 components such as `kube-apiserver`, `kube-controller-manager`, etc.

-If you instead want to regenerate the reference documentation for the Kubernetes API or the `kube-*` components from the upstream code, please follow the following instructions respectivly:
+If you instead want to regenerate the reference documentation for the Kubernetes API or the `kube-*` components from the upstream code, see the following instructions:

 - [Generating Reference Documentation for the Kubernetes API](/docs/contribute/generate-ref-docs/kubernetes-api/)
 - [Generating Reference Documentation for the Kubernetes Components and Tools](/docs/contribute/generate-ref-docs/kubernetes-components/)